olexsmir/gopher.nvim/README.md

 >[!IMPORTANT]
 >
 > For named tests to work you have to install gotests from develop branch.
-Next code snippets could be placed into build step in Lazy plugin declatation
+Next code snippets could be placed into the build step in the Lazy plugin declaration

 ```lua
 -- using mason-tool-installer